aimanecouissi/flutter-shopping-list-mobile-application/README.md

 # SHOPPING LIST MOBILE APPLICATION 🛒

-Welcome to the Shopping List Mobile Application repository!
-This cross-platform app was developed as part of my 5th-year capstone project for the multiplatform development course.
-Built with Flutter and Firebase, it allows users to create, update, and manage shopping list items with category and quantity details.
-Data is synchronized in real time across devices, ensuring the list is always up to date.
+A 5th-year capstone project for the multiplatform development course, built with Flutter and Firebase.
+Users can create, update, and manage shopping list items with category and quantity details.
+Data is synchronized in real time across devices.

 ## FEATURES ✨

-- **User Authentication** 🔒 Secure sign-up, login, and logout using Firebase Authentication.
+- **User Authentication** — Sign up, log in, and log out using Firebase Authentication.
-- **Add Items** ➕ Create shopping list entries with category and quantity.
+- **Add Items** — Create shopping list entries with a name, category, and quantity.
-- **Update Items** ✏️ Edit existing items directly from the main list.
+- **Update Items** — Edit existing items directly from the main list.
-- **Delete Items** 🗑️ Swipe to remove unwanted items.
+- **Delete Items** — Swipe to remove unwanted items.
-- **Real-time Sync** 🔄 All data is stored in Firebase Realtime Database and updated instantly across devices.
+- **Real-time Sync** — All data is stored in Firebase Realtime Database and updated instantly across devices.

 ## TECHNOLOGIES 🚀

-- **Flutter** 📱 Cross-platform UI toolkit for building natively compiled applications.
+- **Flutter** — Cross-platform UI toolkit for building natively compiled applications.
-- **Firebase Authentication** 🔐 Provides secure email/password login and logout functionality.
+- **Firebase Authentication** — Secure email/password login and logout.
-- **Firebase Realtime Database** 🗄️ Stores and syncs shopping list data in real time.
+- **Firebase Realtime Database** — Real-time data storage and synchronization.

 ## DEMO 🎬

-Explore the application in action by watching the video demonstration available on [YouTube](https://youtu.be/jF3Y9vs7XVo).
+Watch the demo on [YouTube](https://youtu.be/jF3Y9vs7XVo).

 ## INSTALLATION ⚙️

-> Note: We assume that Android Studio and the Flutter SDK are already installed on your machine.
-> If not, please follow the official installation guide here: [https://docs.flutter.dev/get-started/install](https://docs.flutter.dev/get-started/install).
+> This guide assumes you have Android Studio and the Flutter SDK installed.
+If not, follow the [official Flutter installation guide](https://docs.flutter.dev/get-started/install).

-To run the application locally, follow these steps:

-1. 📥 Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-2. 📦 Install dependencies by running `flutter pub get`
+2. Install dependencies: `flutter pub get`.
-3. 🔥 Create a new Firebase project.
+3. Create a new Firebase project.
-4. 🗄️ Enable Realtime Database (in Test Mode for development).
+4. Enable **Realtime Database** in Test Mode for development.
-5. ✉️ Enable Email/Password Authentication in Authentication settings.
+5. Enable **Email/Password Authentication** in the Authentication settings.
-6. 🚨 In the codebase, locate the line `const String firebaseDatabaseUrl = '<YOUR_FIREBASE_DATABASE_URL>';` and replace `<YOUR_FIREBASE_DATABASE_URL>` with your actual Firebase Realtime Database URL.
+6. In `lib/widgets/new_item.dart` and `lib/widgets/shopping_list.dart`, replace `<YOUR_FIREBASE_DATABASE_URL>` with your actual Firebase Realtime Database URL.
-7. 🛠️ Install the Firebase CLI by running `npm install -g firebase-tools`
+7. Install the Firebase CLI: `npm install -g firebase-tools`.
-8. 🔑 Log in to Firebase using `firebase login`
+8. Log in to Firebase: `firebase login`.
-9. ⚙️ Install the FlutterFire CLI by running `dart pub global activate flutterfire_cli`
+9. Install the FlutterFire CLI: `dart pub global activate flutterfire_cli`.
-   ⚠ If the installation shows a warning about PATH or missing config, follow the suggested fix before continuing.
-10. 🔄 From the project root, run `flutterfire configure`
+10. From the project root, run `flutterfire configure`:
     - Select your Firebase project.
-    - When asked for the Android application ID, do not use the default `com.example.app`.
-Instead, use the `applicationId` from `android/app/build.gradle`.
+    - When prompted for the Android application ID, use the `applicationId` from `android/app/build.gradle` instead of the default `com.example.shopping_list`.
-11. ▶️ Run the application using `flutter run`
+11. Run the application: `flutter run`.

-For more details, see the official guide: [https://firebase.google.com/docs/flutter/setup](https://firebase.google.com/docs/flutter/setup).
+For more details, see the [official Firebase Flutter setup guide](https://firebase.google.com/docs/flutter/setup).

 ## CONTRIBUTING 🤝

 Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:
+To contribute:

-1. 🍴 Fork the repository.
+1. Fork the repository.
-2. 🌿 Create a new branch (`git checkout -b feature/my-new-feature`).
+2. Create a new branch (`git checkout -b feature/my-new-feature`).
-3. ✨ Make your changes.
+3. Make your changes.
-4. 📝 Commit your changes (`git commit -am 'Add some feature'`).
+4. Commit your changes (`git commit -am 'Add feature description'`).
-5. ⏫ Push to the branch (`git push origin feature/my-new-feature`).
+5. Push to the branch (`git push origin feature/my-new-feature`).
-6. 📬 Create a new Pull Request.
+6. Open a Pull Request.

 ## LICENSE 📄